Blady-Com/gnoga/docs/user_guide.md

    type Default_View_Type is new Gnoga.Gui.View.View_Type with
       record
          On_Change : Gnoga.Gui.Base.Action_Event := null;
-         --  Access to the controlers On_Change event to request broadcast --  to all children.
+         --  Access to the controller's On_Change event to request broadcast --  to all children.
          X1, Y1    : Integer;
          X2, Y2    : Integer;